DFE-Digital/dfe-reference-data/docs/lists_itt.md

 Users: None.

-Source: Spreadsheet provided by email to the author (Alaric)
+Source: Spreadsheet provided by email to the author (Alaric), and `stem`/`ebacc` definitions sent via Slack

 Quality: Manually updated on an ad-hoc basis.
 Please submit a pull request if inaccuracies or omissions are found.